-Fastvue Reporter has some enhancements when it comes to processing multiple reports.
+Fastvue Reporter has some enhancements when it comes to processing multiple reports, with particular benefits to IT and Network Security teams.
 It will now schedule multiple report jobs sequentially based on the number of processor cores available to the server.

 So what is the best way to plan, allocate and monitor CPU resources in your Hyper-V environment?